 Activity 2.1.1.
 Update and validate initial 12 POPs inventories

-The working groups will be the main actors of project component 2.
-Each working group will gather relevant information and update inventories of the initial 12 POPs in order to have a solid baseline for priority review/setting.
-This process will also assess the effectiveness, efficiency and progress of the NIP implementation process.
+The working groups will be the main actors within project component 2.
+Each working group will gather relevant information and update inventories of the initial 12 POPs in order to